SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 (The examples below are based on eight-bit signed integers for simplicity, but the same principles apply for signed integers of any size.)

-Signed integers use their first bit (known as the *sign bit*) to indicate whether the integer is positive or negative.
+Signed integers use their first bit (known as the :newTerm:`sign bit`) to indicate whether the integer is positive or negative.
 A sign bit of ``0`` means positive, and a sign bit of ``1`` means negative.

-The remaining bits (known as the *value bits*) are then used to store the actual value.
+The remaining bits (known as the :newTerm:`value bits`) are then used to store the actual value.
 Positive numbers are stored in exactly the same way as for unsigned integers, counting upwards from ``0``.
 Here's how the bits inside an ``Int8`` look for the number ``4``: